 We maintain a Simple IRA retirement savings plan for the benefit of our employees, including our named executive officers, who satisfy certain eligibility requirements.
 Under the Simple IRA, eligible employees may elect to defer a portion of their compensation, within the limits prescribed by the Code, on a pre-tax basis through contributions to the Simple IRA plan.
-The Simple IRA plan authorizes employer safe harbor matching contributions equal to 3% of covered compensation for eligible employees.
+The Simple IRA plan authorizes employer safe harbor contributions.
+We contribute 3% of gross salary for eligible employees.
 The Simple IRA plan is intended to qualify under Sections 401(a) and 501(a) of the Code.
-As a tax-qualified retirement program, contributions to the Simple IRA plan and earnings on those contributions are not taxable to the employees until distributed from the Simple IRA plan.
+As a tax-qualified retirement plan, pre-tax contributions to the Simple IRA plan and earnings on those pre-tax contributions are not taxable to the employees until distributed from the Simple IRA plan

-On July 21, 2020, our board of directors and our stockholders approved the Inhibikase Therapeutics, Inc. 2020 Equity Incentive Plan, or the 2020 Plan.
-The 2020 Plan will become effective immediately prior to the closing of the Company's initial public offering described herein.
-The principal provisions of the 2020 Plan are summarized below.
+On August 21, 2018, our Board of Directors approved the Inhibikase Therapeutics, Inc. 2018 Equity Incentive Plan, or the 2018 Plan, which became effective immediately prior to the closing of the Company's initial public offering described herein.
+The principal provisions of the 2018 Plan are summarized below.